 Rebecca Jessop, Executive Director, is an experienced nonprofit professional with over 25 years of experience in fields ranging from social services to the arts.
 She has held leadership positions with the Harford County Public Library Foundation, United Way of Central Maryland, Center for the Arts, Harford County Cultural Arts Board, Town of Bel Air Film Festival, and The Senator Theatre.
 Her background includes organizational development, fundraising, marketing & communications, television & radio production, event planning & administration, and grant writing.
 Rebecca’s community Involvement includes Harford Leadership Academy, Town of Bel Air Arts & Entertainment Advisory Board, Bel Air Downtown Alliance Design Committee, and the Southern Harford County Rotary.

-Barbara Hartzell, Assistant, is a former member of the Tidewater Players Board, and has been active onstage and behind the scenes in both professional and community theatres in the Baltimore/Washington and Delaware area for over 30 years.
+Barbara Hartzell, Administrative Assistant, is a former member of the Tidewater Players Board, and has been active onstage and behind the scenes in both professional and community theatres in the Baltimore/Washington and Delaware area for over 30 years.
 She founded and led the Drama Program at Mountain Christian School, for 6 years, during which time she completed training with iTheatrics in NYC in all aspects of production for Junior Theatre.
 She previously served on the board of Liberty Showcase Theatre, and worked on the office staff of 2 other local theatres, where, among other duties, she ran the front of house operations and successfully wrote grants to aid in the funding of special projects.
 Barbara still actively performs in the area and currently directs children’s theatre at Center Stage Performing Arts Academy in Bel Air, MD.
 By day, Barbara is on staff at St. Matthew Preschool in Bel Air, MD.